 Antivirus scanning takes place for web, FTP, email, and WAF traffic.
 Sophos Firewall performs streaming antivirus scanning.
 If the DPI engine passes a verdict that the traffic is safe, antivirus scanning doesn't take place for traffic flowing through the DPI engine.

-Files are sent for detonation to a Sandstorm data center in the cloud over a secure connection based on your settings.
-You can exclude specific file types in email attachments and web downloads from Sandstorm analysis.
+Files are sent for detonation to a data center in the cloud over a secure connection based on your settings.
+You can exclude specific file types in email attachments and web downloads from analysis by zero-day protection.

 Packets are sent to the anti-spam module for spam scanning based on the settings in the SMTP policies.